How is the writing of insurance contracts regulated in your jurisdiction?

 It is also worth noting that Norway has a prohibition on direct marketing by telephone and addressed mail when the recipient has opted out.
 More than 2 million Norwegians have opted-out from such marketing, and the access to these marketing channels are therefore limited.

+Are insurers in your jurisdiction subject to additional requirements or duties in respect of consumers?
 Are consumer policies subject to restrictions, including any pricing restrictions?
 If so briefly describe the range of protections offered to consumer policyholders

 Consumer policies are subject to several restrictions under Norwegian law.
-The Insurance Agreement Act provides detailed mandatory regulations that benefits and protects the insured.
+The Insurance Contact Act provides detailed mandatory regulations that benefits and protects the insured.
 The regulation includes sections imposing strict information requirements on the insurance undertaking, provisions relating to the right of cancellation and restrictions on the undertaking’s right to change the terms of the insurance contract in the period of cover.

-It can also be noted that the Norwegian courts, when interpreting an insurance contract, are likely to interpret an unclear clause in favour of the insured.
+It can also be noted that the Norwegian courts, when interpreting an insurance contract, are likely to interpret an unclear clause in favor of the insured.
 The Norwegian courts can also amend the terms of the insurance contract in a specific case if the contract is found to be unreasonable or unfair, although the threshold for this is very high.

 Are the courts adept at handling complex commercial claims?

 Norwegian judges are generalists and there are no specialist commercial courts.
 However, in complex cases, the court may be set with specialist judges in addition to the ordinary judge.
 In particular, the ordinary judges are used to handle quite complex insurance law matters.
 Overall, we are of the opinion that the courts are adept at handling complex commercial claims.
-Sometimes, arbitration is used as an alternative to litigation in such cases
+Sometimes, arbitration is used as an alternative to litigation in such cases.

 Is alternative dispute resolution well established in your jurisdictions?